ansonl/ansonl.github.io/_drafts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

 ## Finishing up

-Last thing to do is to plug the finished assembly [behind the head unit](#vehicle-wiring) in a secure position.
+Last thing to do is to plug the finished assembly [behind the head unit](#vehicle-wiring) in a secure position within the Ford Escape.

+A year after first [splicing the audio cable into the CD connector]({{ site.baseurl }}/2016/07/ford-escape-audio-aux-input/), I now have a fully integrated AUX audio system that uses the original headset controls.